Lowe homers twice, pads RBI record as Rangers beat Jays 7-4

 ARLINGTON, Texas (AP) — Nate Lowe homered twice and padded his franchise record for RBIs to start the season with four more, leading the Texas Rangers to a 7-4 victory over the Toronto Blue Jays on Tuesday night.

-Lowe was the first Texas player to go deep in front of the home fans at Globe Life Field, lining a two-run shot into the Toronto bullpen in left-center field for a 2-1 lead in the first inning.
+Lowe was the first Texas player to go deep in front of the home fans at Globe Life Field, driving in Isiah Kiner-Falefa when he lined a two-run shot into the Toronto bullpen in left-center field in the first inning.

 Ronald Guzman and Jonah Heim also went deep for the Rangers in their first four-homer game in their year-old ballpark.
 It was also the first six-homer game in the regular season, with Toronto’s Bo Bichette connecting twice.